 When a newborn baby is in hospital with its mother, no accommodation charges apply for the baby unless the baby becomes an admitted patient in their own right.

 This happens when the baby requires admission to a neo-natal intensive care unit or it is the second or later child of a multiple birth.
+If your baby is admitted to hospital, please call us on 134 190.

 If I have children, how long can they be insured on my cover?